 $ nvim -u "$HOME"/.config/nvim/init.lua +PackerInstall

-Awesome NeoVim - seems primarily focused on the Lua side of NeoVim and is loaded with great links to plugins, colorscheme generators and more.
+If you're looking for additional NeoVim resources, check out the Awesome NeoVim repository.
+It focuses on the Lua side of NeoVim and provides an extensive collection of links to plugins, colorscheme generators, and more.